 To enable PostgreSQL monitoring globally:

-- Type in your PostgreSQL server Database name,User, and Password credentials.
-No special privileges are required, just a user “Can login” privileges.
+No special privileges are required, just user “Can login” privileges.

-- Set the PostgreSQL switch to On to enable monitoring with the plugin.
+- Set the PostgreSQL switch to the On position to enable monitoring with the plugin.

-- Click Save.
-Dynatrace will verify if the credentials are valid and begin collecting PostgreSQL metrics.
+Dynatrace will verify the credentials and begin collecting PostgreSQL metrics.

 Note: With PostgreSQL monitoring enabled globally, when a new host running PostgreSQL is detected in your environment, Dynatrace automatically collects PostgreSQL metrics, assuming that the same credentials are used by the PostgreSQL server or a new DB.